 WP Rocket does not offer live chat or phone call support.

-In all, the support service is excellent, and as you should expect, offering optimization services will distract the company from its core mission, which is to provide the best WordPress cache plugin.
+Overall, the support service is excellent, and as you should expect, offering optimization services will distract the company from its core mission, which is to provide the best WordPress cache plugin.

 WP Rocket License Validation Error